microsoft/PowerToys/README.md

 - PowerToy Run ships with a new Plugin letting you search in past query results.
 Thanks [@jefflord](https://github.com/jefflord)!

 ### Known issues
+- The Text Extractor utility [fails to recognize text in some cases on ARM64 devices running Windows 10](https://github.com/microsoft/PowerToys/issues/20278).
 - After installing PowerToys, [the new Windows 11 context menu entries for PowerRename and Image Resizer might not appear before a system restart](https://github.com/microsoft/PowerToys/issues/19124).
 - There are reports of users who are [unable to open the Settings window](https://github.com/microsoft/PowerToys/issues/18015).
 This is being caused by incompatibilities with some applications (RTSS RivaTuner Statistics Server and MSI AfterBurner are known examples of this).
 If you're affected by this, please check the  linked issue to verify if any of the presented solutions works for you.